 - a.
-The death of the subscriber; - b.
+The death of the subscriber: - b.
 The spouse's divorce or legal separation from the subscriber; - c.
-The end of a domestic partner's partnership with the subscriber; - d.
-The end of a child's status as a dependent child, as defined by the plan; or - e.
+The end of a child's status as a dependent child, as defined by the plan; or - d.
 The subscriber's entitlement to Medicare.